RESEARCH & SOFTWARE GROUPS

 Legacy Software Group

-The Legacy User Group is organised by volunteers who use Legacy Family Tree software and wish to share their knowledge and experience with others.
+The Legacy User Group is for people who use Legacy Family Tree software and wish to share their knowledge and experience with others.
 Everyone is welcome whether a new or long term user of this family history software program.
 Even if you are just considering using Legacy you are welcome to come along.

 The focus of the group is to give support to members using Legacy to enter and store family research.
-At meetings there are presentations on techniques, tips, and hints; all members of the group are encouraged to contribute information which could help others.
-Time is dedicated to beginners’ issues at the start of every meeting, and questions on installation can also be answered.
+At meetings there are presentations on techniques, tips, and hints.
+All members of the group are encouraged to contribute information which could help others.
+Time is dedicated to questions and discussion at every meeting.

 New Zealand Research Group